Summary of the EUROlinkCAT Work package 4 protocol for submission for ethics approval

 How are we going to do this?

-To answer these questions, 17 participating European congenital anomaly registries* that are part of the European Surveillance of Congenital Anomalies (EUROCAT), will link their data on children with congenital anomalies to their region’s health care databases.
-They will use unique identifiers to make sure that the information on health refers to a child recorded in their registry.
-Information from children of the same age without any congenital anomalies born in the same region and hence with data in the same health care database, will act as comparisons (controls).
+To answer these questions, 17 European congenital anomaly registries (* listed below) that are part of the European Surveillance of Congenital Anomalies (EUROCAT), will link their data on children born with congenital anomalies to their region’s health care databases.
+Their health information (for example, the type and number of medications used or the number of days spent in the hospital) will be compared to the health information of children of the same age in the same region who do not have a congenital anomaly (known as a “control” group).

 What do we need to do next?

-We have proposed a detailed research protocol that each registry will use for their ethics application, in which we described our study’s aim and objectives, what data the registries will need to obtain, the details of the procedure and data quality checking, and the analyses that the registers will do.
-We have also described the procedures for the safe handling, storage and destruction of the data at the end of the project to ensure that no information on individual children will be released.
+We have proposed a detailed research protocol that each registry will use for their ethics application.
+In this protocol, we described our study’s aim and objectives, what data the registries will need to obtain, the details of the procedure and data quality checking, and the analyses that the registers will do.
+We also described the procedures for the safe handling, storage and destruction of the data at the end of the project to ensure that no information on individual children will be released.
 The registries will now seek approval to link the health and treatment data with their registry data.
 When this approval is granted, the registries can go ahead with the data linkage which will provide linked data for the analysis.
+The results will be shared with parents and families of children with congenital anomalies and all those involved in their care and treatment.

 What useful information do we expect to obtain as a result of this project?

-This study will provide information for parents and families of children born with these conditions, health professionals and policymakers on the treatment and health as well as complications.
-We will also investigate whether there are any inequalities in treatment or whether certain factors, such as geographical location, influence outcome.
+This study will provide information for parents and families of children born with these conditions, health professionals and policy makers on the treatment and health as well as the complications.
+We will also investigate whether there are any inequalities in treatment or whether certain factors, such as geographical location, timing of surgery and preterm birth, influence health outcomes.

-* Croatia: Zagreb, Denmark: Odense, Finland, France: Ile de la Reunion, Italy: Emilia Romagna, Italy: Tuscany, Netherlands: Northern Netherlands, Portugal: South, Spain: Basque Country, Spain: Valencia, UK: East Midlands, UK: North, UK: South West, UK: South Valley, UK: Wales, UK: Wessex, Ukraine: West.
+* Croatia: Zagreb; Denmark: Odense; Finland, France: Ile de la Reunion; Italy: Emilia Romagna; Italy: Tuscany; Netherlands: Northern Netherlands; Portugal: South; Spain: Basque Country; Spain: Valencia; UK: East Midlands; UK: North; UK: South West; UK: South Valley; UK: Wales; UK: Wessex; Ukraine: West.
+Four registries (Croatia: Zagreb; France: Ile de la Reunion; Portugal: South; Ukraine: West) will not take part in the study looking at prescriptions.

 Download this Summary